Kline–Fogleman airfoil: Independent scientific testing

 In 1974, a NASA-funded study prompted by Kline and Fogelman's claims and the resulting national coverage found the airfoil to have worse lift-to-drag ratio than a flat plate airfoil in wind tunnel tests.

 In the 1990s, after the original patents expired, researchers returned to the topic of stepped wings.
 A 1998 study by Fathi Finaish and Stephen Witherspoon at the University of Missouri tested numerous step configurations in a wind tunnel.
 While many step configurations made wing performance worse, promising results were achieved with backward-facing steps on the lower surface of the wing, in some cases showing considerable enhancement in lift without a significant drag penalty.
 However, the researchers found that a single configuration could not be the best solution at every angle of attack and flight speed; instead, they concluded that "vastly different configurations may be needed during a single maneuver."
 The idea works, Finaish and Witherspoon concluded, but only with active automated reconfiguration of the shape of the steps during flight.
 A 2008 study by Fabrizio De Gregorio and Giuseppe Fraioli at CIRA and the University of Rome in Italy pursued this idea further.
-The model aerofoils used in their wind tunnel tests were equipped with numerous small holes through which air could be blown or sucked in an active way.
+The model airfoils used in their wind tunnel tests were equipped with numerous small holes through which air could be blown or sucked in an active way.
 They concluded that the trapped vortex formed by a cavity or step could not be held in place without such active control.
-Merely relying passively on wing shape wasn't enough – the vortex would detach, possibly yielding worse characteristics than the original unstepped airfoil.
-But when active controls were used to keep the vortex stably in place they found the results "really encouraging".
+Merely relying passively on wing shape was not enough – the vortex would detach, possibly yielding worse characteristics than the original unstepped airfoil.
+But when active controls were used to keep the vortex stably in place, they found the results "really encouraging".

-The case study conducted as a part of this research focused on the UAV RQ-2 Pioneer employed in a stepped airfoil configuration by comparing its aerodynamic characteristics with the conventional NACA 4415 airfoil originally used on this aircraft.
-The main objective of the case study was to identify and outline a step schedule for the flight envelope of the UAV Pioneer using a stepped airfoil configuration at the same time applying active flow control to obtain enhanced aerodynamic performance over conventional NACA 4415 airfoil originally used and hence improve the flight performance characteristics like Range and Endurance of the aircraft.
+The case study conducted as a part of this research focused on the UAV RQ-2 Pioneer employed in a stepped-airfoil configuration by comparing its aerodynamic characteristics with the conventional NACA 4415 airfoil originally used on this aircraft.
+The main objective of the case study was to identify and outline a step schedule for the flight envelope of the UAV Pioneer using a stepped-airfoil configuration at the same time applying active flow control to obtain enhanced aerodynamic performance over conventional NACA 4415 airfoil originally used and hence improve the flight performance characteristics like range and endurance of the aircraft.